d12/rapid-web-template/README.md

 # Cloudflare template

-The beginnings of a new project template for spinning up projects quickly.
-Goals:
+A project template for spinning up web projects quickly.

-- Rapid deployment in <30 seconds
-- $0 cost for new demos
-- No manual devops work, projects can be bootstrapped on the commnd line.
+## Current state

+This template is missing a lot of core web-app features.
+I'll add more as I develop more projects with it.

+## Idealogy

+- New ideas should be developed and validated rapidly
+- Developing a fixed and simple foundation will allow me to spend less time on scaffolding
+- Difficult-to-reverse commitments should be avoided when prototyping.
+E.g. domain naming.
+- Demos should cost me $0 or close to it.
+- Time-to-demo of <1 week should be possible with a solid foundation and template

 ## Stack